Israeli Special Forces' Operations in 2006: Evaluation

 In this regard the operations failed.
 As far is known, no Hizbullah commander was captured or killed by special forces' operations.
 The three highest ranking Hizbullah commanders killed in the war (Khalid Bazzi, Muhammad Qanso and Muhammad Surour) were all killed by air strikes.
 (See Hezbollah Commanders).
 No Hizbullah fighter was captured by special forces during the war.
 In fact, only four Hizbullah fighters were captured by IDF forces during the whole war.
 They were all captured by regular IDF forces during the battles of Ayta ash-Shaab, Shihin and al-Ghandouriya.

 Leslau writes thar while "the SOF [Special Operations Forces] conducted impressive operations… which demonstrated the weakness of Hezbollah’s rear, they had no strategic utility and did not affect the progress or outcome of the war.
 They did not reduce the number of rockets fired against Israel, or weaken significantly the strength of Hezbollah’s military force".
 The then-Chief of Staff Dan Halutz admitted that the "efficacy of the use made thereof was mediocre".
 Prof. Kober writes that "The cumulative effect of the special units… and their contribution to the war effort was very limited."

 Stratfor concluded in an analysis of the raid in Baalbek that Israel took large risks and allotted huge military resources in carrying out the raid "well in excess of its achievements."
 Former chief of staff Moshe Ya'alon, a sharp critic of IDF conduct during the Lebanon war, questioned whether the raid on Baalbek was "justified in terms of risk, cost and benefit" and whether it was not simply "an adventure."

 A recently retired member of the IDF General Staff characterized more than half of the wartime special missions as "feel good" operations marginally relevant or even counterproductive to the overall campaign.

-Israeli historian and politician Michael Bar-Zohar and journalist Nissim Mishal wrote a book about the feats of Israeli special forces’ operations, titled "No Mission Is Impossible - The Death-Defying Missions of the Israeli Special Forces", published in 2015.
-Not a single operation in the Second Lebanon war was mentioned in the book.